 Lateral sheathing

-Strengthening your core muscles is essential to preventing lower back pain in the long term.
+Strengthening your core muscles is essential for preventing long-term lower back pain.
 Side planks engage a wide range of muscles, strengthening not only your abs but also your lower back and obliques.
-Maintain proper alignment throughout the exercise.
+Maintain proper posture throughout the exercise.

 -